agony-unleashed/agony-unleashed.github.io/recruitment/faq/index.md

 Joining Agony Unleashed is accomplished by filling out the application, and submitting it through our forums.
-The only people who should be making in-game applications to Agony (clicking on that "join corp" button) are people who have completed this application process already.
+The only people who should be making in-game applications to Agony (clicking on that “join corp” button) are people who have completed this application process already.

-If you have any questions about the application process, you can private message one of the recruiters from your time zone, or make a post on Agony's forums.
+If you have any questions about the application process, you can private message one of the recruiters from your time zone, or make a post on Agony’s forums.

 <div>
   {% include recruitment.html %}